 Namaste!
 Or welcome, to first of many dedications to the spellbinding country of India.
 The word ‘namaste’ has a special place in every Indian’s hearts – in addition to being nationally understood, it is a way to respectfully greet anyone you might encounter on the street.
 This small phrase binds the country together.
 The large subcontinent consists of 29 states and more than a billion stories of hard work and dedication that are touched with the vibrancy of its different regions.
 From icy mountains to scorching deserts, it’s a wonder that such contrasts can exist in the same space.
-Unity in diversity is a staple of Indian culture, and it is our goal to make sure any newcomer feels welcome.
+Unity in diversity is a staple of Indian culture like classical dances, and it is our goal to make sure any newcomer feels welcome.

 Here at VibeIndian, the mission is to make everyone’s eyes widen in awe at the wonders of Indian culture and tradition.
 We believe that it is impossible for India not to suit your taste because it comes in a thousand flavours!
 To travel without seeking meaning is like dancing with no rhythm.
 VibeIndian encourages all our readers to visit and understand Indian customs on a level much deeper than the surface.
 The value behind the stones you are stepping on, the flower that you put on an idol, and taking off your shoes before entering a temple will only be enhanced if you understand why it’s being done.
 At its core, the mission at VibeIndian is to immerse everyone in the beauty of India.
 As Keith Bellows from National Geographic said, “there are some parts of the world that, once visited, get into your heart and won’t go.
 India is such a place.”